jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 # X.isnull().sum().sort_values(ascending=False).head(30)
 ```

 Remaining null values are mostly in categorical features with datatype of objects.
-Will change these to 'NA' below
+Changed these to 'NA' below:

 ```python